-There is no one test that is conclusive for a diagnosis of rheumatoid arthritis (RA).
-RA is generally diagnosed through a combination of a physical examination, family history, blood tests, and imaging scans.
-RA is usually diagnosed by a rheumatologist, or specialist in musculoskeletal and autoimmune diseases.
+In rheumatoid arthritis (RA), joint inflammation is caused by the immune system mistakenly attacking the synovium, a membrane that lines and lubricates the inside of joints.
+There is no one test that is conclusive for a diagnosis of RA.
+RA is diagnosed through a combination of a physical examination, family history, blood tests, and imaging scans.
+In most cases, RA is diagnosed by a rheumatologist, or specialist in musculoskeletal and autoimmune diseases.

-RA – especially when the symptoms are mild — is often misdiagnosed.
-RA can resemble other conditions including lupus, spondylitis, Sjögren’s syndrome, gout, and osteoarthritis.
-The doctor carefully considers many different test results before concluding that RA is the correct diagnosis or ruling it out.
+Rheumatoid arthritis — especially when the symptoms are mild — is often misdiagnosed.
+Joint pain in RA can resemble other chronic diseases including lupus, ankylosing spondylitis, psoriatic arthritis, Sjögren’s syndrome, gout, and osteoarthritis.
+A doctor carefully considers many different test results and which joint diseases they may indicate before concluding that RA is the correct diagnosis or ruling it out.

-Typically, the rheumatologist will start by examining your joints to check for swelling, nodules, redness, warmth, and symmetry – whether symptoms appear on the same joints on both sides of the body.
+Typically, the rheumatologist will start by examining your joints to check for signs of disease activity, such as swelling, rheumatoid nodules, redness, warmth, and symmetry.
+In RA, symptoms are symmetrical, appearing on the same joints on both sides of the body.
+You may be asked about what times of day you experience symptoms — morning stiffness is common in RA.
 Mobility limitations and associated pain will also be assessed.
-You may also be asked about family medical history of RA or other autoimmune diseases, which may increase your risk factors for developing RA.
+You may also be asked about family medical history of RA or other autoimmune diseases.
+Having relatives with autoimmune conditions may increase your risk factors for developing RA.

-Although no lab test is conclusive for RA, they provide important clues that make an RA diagnosis seem more likely or help rule it out.
+Although no lab test is conclusive for rheumatoid arthritis, each can provide important clues that make an RA diagnosis seem more likely or help rule it out.

 Blood tests look for specific proteins that act as biomarkers for RA and other inflammatory conditions.
-One biomarker, anti-cyclic citrullinated peptide (anti-CCP), is found in around 60 to 70 percent of people with RA.
-Anti-CCPs can appear in blood five or even 10 years before RA symptoms appear.
+One biomarker, anti-cyclic citrullinated peptide (anti-CCP), is found in around 60 percent to 70 percent of people with RA.
+Anti-CCPs can appear in blood years before RA symptoms appear.
 Bloodwork may also look for rheumatoid factor (RF), although RF can also be found in people with conditions other than RA.
 The presence of anti-CCP and RF indicate an autoimmune reaction.

 Furthermore, if you go on to be diagnosed with RA, whether or not you test positive for RF or anti-CCP provides criteria for being typed as seropositive (having RF or anti-CCP in the blood) or seronegative (not having RF or anti-CCP in the blood).
 Knowing your type of RA helps your doctor better predict your disease course and recommend the medication most likely to be effective in managing your RA.